engomidjalal/zoobox-ios/Zoobox/Resources/FCM-Token-Cookie-Coverage-Summary.md

 // Get debug info
 let debugInfo = await fcmTokenCookieManager.getDebugInfo()

+// Manually trigger check
+await fcmTokenCookieManager.checkAndPostBothCookies()
 ```

 ---

-*This comprehensive coverage ensures that FCM tokens are never missed and are always available as cookies for the web application.*
+*This comprehensive coverage ensures that FCM tokens are never missed and are always available as cookies for the web application, with enhanced monitoring for user_id cookie changes and automatic API posting when both cookies are available.*